dwyl/learn-tape/README.md

 Tape is a JavaScript testing framework that works in both Node.js and Browsers.
 It lets you write simple tests that are easy to read/maintain.
-The _output_ of Tape tape tests is a "***TAP Stream***" which can be ready by other programs/packages e.g. to display statistics of your tests.
+The _output_ of Tape tests is a "***TAP Stream***" which can be read by other programs/packages e.g. to display statistics of your tests.

 ### Background Reading